Porsche 919-16 hybrid

 The first decisions for the 2016-spec Porsche 919 Hybrid were made in the spring of 2015, when the most important parameters for the suspension were set.
-The new front axle in the 919-16 allows for more set-up options.
-And for the first time Porsche fully exploits the WEC regulations by deploying 3 different aerodynamic packages to make the car best suit to the respective race tracks.
-The weight of the 4-cylinder turbo engine was reduced.
-The focus for development on the gearbox was on weight reduction; the gearbox and gearbox mounting remained structurally identical.
+The new front axle in the 919-16 allowed for more set-up options.
+And for the first time, Porsche fully exploited the WEC regulations by deploying 3 different aerodynamic packages to make the car best suit to the respective race tracks.
+The weight of the 4-cylinder turbo engine and the transmission were reduced.

-Like the 919-14 and 919-15, the 2016 version also has two energy recovery systems (KERS on front axle and AER running on exhaust gases).
-The braking energy contributes 60%, with the remaining 40% coming from exhaust gas pressure.
+Like the 919-14 and the 919-15, the 2016 version also had two energy recovery systems (KERS on front axle and AER running on exhaust gases).
+The braking energy contributed for 60%, with 40% coming from exhaust gas pressure.
 Both energy recovery systems were improved in terms of efficiency.
 Optimized were the electric motor at the front axle and the power electronics.
-The in-house developed battery got new generation lithium-ion cells.
-While Porsche had used lithium-ion batteries for energy storage from the beginning, from 2016 Audi and Toyota also followed Porsche in this (earlier Audi had used flywheel storage and Toyota used ultracaps, the electrochemical supercapacitors).
+The in-house developed battery got the new generation lithium-ion cells.
+While Porsche had used lithium-ion batteries for energy storage from the beginning, from 2016 Audi and Toyota also followed Porsche in this (earlier Audi had used flywheel storage and Toyota ultracaps, the electrochemical supercapacitors).

 Using a 60% scale model, Porsche tested in the wind tunnel of the Williams Formula 1 team in Grove, England.
-To correlate the model tests to the test results on the racetrack, Porsche’s 1:1 wind tunnel in Weissach makes an important contribution.
-Wind tunnel tests are strictly defined by FIA, they are monitored and limited to 1200 hours in 2016 and 800 hours in 2017.
+To correlate the model tests to the test results on the racetrack, Porsche’s 1:1 wind tunnel in Weissach made an important contribution.
+Wind tunnel tests were strictly defined by FIA, they were monitored and limited to 1200 hours in 2016 and to 800 hours in 2017.

 New steering wheel